ibm-cloud-docs/account/tagging-resources-tutorial.md

 {: #tagging-resources-create}
 {: step}

-Before you can add an access management tag to your {{site.data.keyword.cos_short}}, you need to create it first.
+Create an access management tag that you will attach to your {{site.data.keyword.cos_short}}.

 1. Go to **Manage** > **Account** in the {{site.data.keyword.cloud_notm}} console, and select **Tags**.
 2. Click **Access management tags**.